 I started my business as a sole trader, running children’s coding classes myself.
 I used Scratch, a web based visual programming tool designed for children to learn computer programming concepts, in my classes.
 I ran classes in school computer rooms using State Government’s Department of Education and Training internet access.
 One day, in my first few weeks of running classes, I found myself in a class with 10 students and the Scratch website blocked by the Department.
 I had two classes that day and 2 classes the following day.
 I quickly emailed my schools and asked them to send a request via the Department’s internal IT request system to urgently unblock the educational website.

 This website, which was developed by Massachusetts Institute of Technology, is used as a learning tool by schools all around the world, I wasn’t sure how it got onto the list of blocked websites.
 As I informed my schools I was told that the Department normally takes a couple of weeks to respond to IT requests.
 This was not going to cut it.
-In the interim I used other online educational tools, which worked in the short term, however it would be helpful for beginner students to have some consistency in tools rather than having to learn the quirks of new tools early in their learning.
+In the interim I used other online educational tools, which worked in the short term.

 I made a call out to my LinkedIn and Twitter professional network asking about connections to the Department’s IT team to unblock an educational website.
 My call out got shared by many and I felt the support of my network.
 Within a couple of hours someone from the Department’s IT team had reached out to me and expedited resolution of our website access.
 It was then, in a time of crisis, that I saw the value and support of my professional, online network.